shuaicj/nginx-conf-examples/README.md

 $ ./start-nginx.sh
 ```
 Access `http://localhost:8080/cors/` in browser.
-If you can see `Hello World`, everything is going ok.
+If you can see `Hello World`, everything is going fine.
+See `support/cors` for details.